LauzHack/llms-api-hackathon/README.md

   - 6:00 PM: Tutorials/Workshops (BC420)
     - Intro to the event
     - Tutorial on making a Telegram bot with GenAI APIs
+    - Pizza
-    - Tutorial on training LLM baseline
+    - (Around 8) Tutorial on training LLM baseline
     - Spontaneous tutorials based on people's interests.
   - 10:00 PM: End of day.
 You CANNOT stay overnight, but you can continue working remotely.